jookies/jasmin/misc/doc/sources/apis/ja-http/index.rst

 ****************

-**SMS-MO** incoming messages (**M**\obile **O**\riginated) are forwarded by Jasmin to defined URLs using simple **HTTP GET/POST**, the forwarding is made by *deliverSmHttpThrower* service, and the URL of the receiving endpoint is selected through a route checking process.
+**SMS-MO** incoming messages (**M**\obile **O**\riginated) are forwarded by Jasmin to defined URLs using simple **HTTP GET/POST**, the forwarding is made by *deliverSmHttpThrower* service, and the URL of the receiving endpoint is selected through a route checking process (c.f. :doc:`/routing/index`).

 Receiving endpoint is a third party application which acts on the messages received and potentially generates replies, (:ref:`httpccm_manager` for more details about
 HTTP Client connector management).